-The accounting officer is required by the Municipal Finance Management Act (Act 56 of 2003), to maintain adequate accounting records and is responsible for the content and integrity of the consolidated consolidated annual financial statements and related financial information included in this report.
-It is the responsibility of the accounting officer to ensure that the consolidated consolidated annual financial statements fairly present the state of affairs of the municipality as at the end of the financial year and the results of its operations and cash flows for the period then ended.
-The external auditors are engaged to express an independent opinion on the consolidated consolidated annual financial statements and were given unrestricted access to all financial records and related data.
+The accounting officer is required by the Municipal Finance Management Act (Act 56 of 2003), to maintain adequate accounting records and is responsible for the content and integrity of the annual financial statements and related financial information included in this report.
+It is the responsibility of the accounting officer to ensure that the annual financial statements fairly present the state of affairs of the municipality as at the end of the financial year and the results of its operations and cash flows for the period then ended.
+The external auditors are engaged to express an independent opinion on the annual financial statements and were given unrestricted access to all financial records and related data.

-The consolidated annual financial statements have been prepared in accordance with Standards of Generally Recognised Accounting Practice (GRAP) including any interpretations, guidelines and directives issued by the Accounting Standards Board.
+The annual financial statements have been prepared in accordance with Standards of Generally Recognised Accounting Practice (GRAP) including any interpretations, guidelines and directives issued by the Accounting Standards Board.

-The consolidated consolidated annual financial statements are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.
+The annual financial statements are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.

-The accounting officer acknowledges that he is ultimately responsible for the system of internal financial control established by the economic entity and place considerable importance on maintaining a strong control environment.
+The accounting officer acknowledges that she is ultimately responsible for the system of internal financial control established by the municipality and place considerable importance on maintaining a strong control environment.
 To enable the accounting officer to meet these responsibilities, the accounting officer sets standards for internal control aimed at reducing the risk of error or deficit in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
-These controls are monitored throughout the economic entity and all employees are required to maintain the highest ethical standards in ensuring the economic entity's business is conducted in a manner that in all reasonable circumstances is above reproach.
-The focus of risk management in the economic entity is on identifying, assessing, managing and monitoring all known forms of risk across the economic entity.
-While operating risk cannot be fully eliminated, the economic entity endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.
+These controls are monitored throughout the municipality and all employees are required to maintain the highest ethical standards in ensuring the municipality's business is conducted in a manner that in all reasonable circumstances is above reproach.
+The focus of risk management in the municipality is on identifying, assessing, managing and monitoring all known forms of risk across the municipality.
+While operating risk cannot be fully eliminated, the municipality endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

-The accounting officer is of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the consolidated consolidated annual financial statements.
+The accounting officer is of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or deficit.

-The accounting officer has reviewed the economic entity's cash flow forecast for the year to 30 June 2023 and, in the light of this review and the current financial position, he is satisfied that the economic entity has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The accounting officer has reviewed the municipality's cash flow forecast for the year to 30 June 2023 and, in the light of this review and the current financial position, she is satisfied that the municipality has or has access to adequate resources to continue in operational existence for the foreseeable future.

-Although the accounting officer is primarily responsible for the financial affairs of the municipality, she is supported by the economic entity's audit committee, internal and external auditors.
+Although the accounting officer is primarily responsible for the financial affairs of the municipality, she is supported by the municipality's audit committee, internal and external auditors.

-The external auditors are responsible for independently reviewing and reporting on the economic entity's consolidated consolidated annual financial statements.
-The consolidated consolidated annual financial statements have been examined by the economic entity's internal auditors.
+The external auditors are responsible for independently reviewing and reporting on the municipality's annual financial statements.
+The annual financial statements have been examined by the municipality's internal auditors.